On the Road to BW/4HANA

 |Components (Start with)||BW-BEX-OT-DBIF|

 (!)
-Please Note: when the Starter Add-on is installed, it is not possible to use the BEx Query Designer anymore as you must switch to the BW-MT at this time.
+Please Note: when the Starter Add-on is installed and set to compability mode, it is not possible to use the BEx Query Designer anymore as you must switch to the BW-MT at this time.

 the first result in the Report RS_B4HANA_CONVERSION_CONTROL looks mostly like that: